apalmieri/Mapster/docs/articles/packages/Async.md

     .AdaptToTypeAsync<Dto>();
 ```

-Or like this, if you use mapper instance.
+Or like this, if you use mapper instance:

 ```csharp
 var dto = await _mapper.From(poco)